-It can be a blessing because it can work... and when it does, you can scale very easily by just going broader in terms of geography and by adding people on the phones.
+It can be a blessing because it can work... and when it does, you can scale very easily by just going broader in terms of geography and by adding people on the phone.

-But it's a curse because I've seen more than a few companies get very addicted to and overreliant on telemarketing leads.
+But it's a curse because I've seen more than a few firms get very addicted and over-reliant on telemarketing leads.